JuliaDiff/ForwardDiff.jl/docs/_rst/source/contributing.rst

 2. Define the appropriate derivative rule(s) in DiffBase
 3. Check that calling the function on ``Dual`` instances delivers the desired result.

-Depending on which the arity of your function and its category in RealInterface, ForwardDiff's auto-definition mechanism might need to be expanded to include it.
+Depending on the arity of your function and its category in RealInterface, ForwardDiff's auto-definition mechanism might need to be expanded to include it.
 If this is the case, ForwardDiff's maintainers can help you out.